Behnam-sn/Castle-Docusaurus/docs/ddd/tactical-design/event-sourced-domain-model.md

 Each operation on an event-sourced aggregate follows this script:

 - Load the aggregate’s domain events.

-- Reconstitute a state representation—project the events into a state representation that can be used to make business decisions.
+- Reconstitute a state representation,
+  By projecting the events into a state representation that can be used to make business decisions.

-- Execute the aggregate’s command to execute the business logic, and consequently, produce new domain events.
+- Execute the aggregate’s command to execute the business logic,
+  And consequently, produce new domain events.

 - Commit the new domain events to the event store.

+### Example

 Going back to the example of the `Ticket` aggregate,
 Let’s see how it would be implemented as an event-sourced aggregate.

 The application service follows the script described earlier:

-It loads the relevant ticket’s events,
+- It loads the relevant ticket’s events,
-Rehydrates the aggregate instance,
+- Rehydrates the aggregate instance,
-Calls the relevant command,
+- Calls the relevant command,
-And persists changes back to the database:
+- And persists changes back to the database

 ```cs
 public class TicketAPI